 - Advise patients to hydrate following the barium sulfate procedure

 - Advise patient at risk for constipation or delayed gastrointestinal transit to monitor for worsening of their condition after administration of barium sulfate and seek medical attention if worsening and advise using laxatives to enhance gastrointestinal transit.

 Dosage Forms And Strengths

-Oral suspension: barium sulfate (40% w/v) supplied as a ready-to-use suspension in a 20 mL, singledose, plastic bottle for oral administration.
-Each 20 mL bottle contains 8 g of barium sulfate.
+Oral suspension: barium sulfate (24% w/v) supplied in a single-dose white HDPE plastic bottle as a ready-to-use suspension for oral administration.
+Each bottle contains 600 mL of suspension.

 Storage And Handling

 Store at USP controlled room temperature 20°C to 25°C (68°F to 77° F).
 Protect from freezing.

 Manufactured by EZEM Canada Inc Anjou (Quebec) Canada H1J 2Z4 For Bracco Diagnostics Inc. Monroe Township, NJ 08831.
 Revised: May 2020

 The following adverse reactions have been identified from spontaneous reporting or clinical studies of barium sulfate administered orally.
 Because the reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or to establish a causal relationship to drug exposure: